 - Baltimore City Public Schools: Recruitment Specialist and Participant Support Coordinator

-- Baltimore’s Promise: Counselor (provides wellness services and referrals to G2C participants)
+- Baltimore’s Promise: Counselors (provides wellness services and referrals to G2C participants)

 - A diverse set of occupational skills training opportunities in high growth sectors, including healthcare, information technology, construction, transportation and warehousing, biotechnology, and hospitality.